GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-checkpoint/index.md

 To configure Cloud VPN:
 1. In Google Cloud Platform Console, select **Networking** > **[Create VPN connection](https://console.cloud.google.com/interconnect/vpn)**.

-1. Click **Create VPN connection**.
+1. Click **CREATE VPN CONNECTION**.

-1. Populate the fields for the gateway and tunnel as shown in the following table and click Create:
+1. Populate the fields for the gateway and tunnel as shown in the following table and click **Create**:

 |Parameter|Value|Description|
 |---------|-----------|-----|